Thiago-Pena-Silverio/BREAKING-BAD-WEBSITE-V1/README.md

  Instructions 💾

 1. Download: Click on Code → Download ZIP
-2. Extract: Unzip the file BREAKING-BAD-WEBSITE-main.zip
+2. Extract: Unzip the file BREAKING-BAD-WEBSITE-V1-main.zip
 3. Navigate to the project folder and open: index.html ← Double click here to open in your browser
 4. The site will open automatically in your default browser